On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Chain Singularities Form a Totally Disconnected Set

 which is impossible.
 Thus, there exists some $n \in \N$ for which $x_n^{(i)} \notin \cC(\partial E_\eps)$ for $i \in \{1,2\}$, which in turn implies that $\partial A_{x, \xi} \big(0, (p_n + s_n) / 2 \big) \cap \cC(\partial E_\eps) = \{ x \}$, since

-In the remainder of the proof we consider one by one the cases of one-sided chain (S6), chain-chain (S7) and sharp-chain (S8) singularities, and identify the sets $A_x$ and $A_z$ mentioned in the beginning of the proof.
+To conclude the proof we consider one by one the cases of one-sided chain (type S6), chain-chain (type S7) and sharp-chain (type S8) singularities, and identify the sets $A_x$ and $A_z$ mentioned in the beginning of the proof.